Debbie Zehnder grew up around music and dance and discovered her love for Dancehall, Ragga and

 Zurich since 2016.
 With Dem-A!-Dis,

-Debbie is building her profile in the Swiss Dancehall scene and continues to
+Debbie keeps on building her profile in the European Dancehall scene and continues to

-develop her personal body language to physically express herself as honestly as possible.
+develop her personal body language to physically express herself as honestly as possible in every given moment.

 is based on numerous steps, which are built on earthy movements